ibm-cloud-docs/EventStreams/schema_registry.md

 ### Listing all of the versions of a schema
 {: #list_schema_versions}

-To list all versions of a schema currently stored in the registry, make a GET request to the `/artifacts/{schema-id}/versions` endpoint (where {schema-id} is the ID of the schema).
+To list all versions of a schema that are currently stored in the registry, make a GET request to the `/artifacts/{schema-id}/versions` endpoint (where {schema-id} is the ID of the schema).
 If successful, a list of all current version numbers for the schema is returned in the payload of the response.
 You can format the response by using the jsonformat parameter (only `number` and `object` formats are supported).
 If you specify ‘number’ (the default), the response is an array of numeric values that correspond to enabled versions of the artifact (disabled versions are omitted).
 It is the same format as the endpoint currently generates.
 If you specifiy ‘object’, the response is a JSON object that contains an array of JSON objects representing versions of the artifact.
 Both enabled and disabled versions are included in the array.

 Example curl request: